My grandma is the reason I don’t believe any girl loves me – Burna Boy

-According to him, the love his granny showers him with is unimaginable and cannot be replicated by any girl that comes into his life.
+According to Burna Boy, the love the woman showers him with is unimaginable and cannot be replicated by any girl that comes into his life.

 Burna Boy made this known in a tweet celebrating his grandmother’s birthday.